joelhawksley/identity/components/slides.md

 # [fit] Code<br>Coverage

-^ Audit with code coverage tools
+^ that are audited with code coverage tools

 ---